yossy17/twitter-kaizen/Description/en.md

 **Remove "Who to follow" from sidebar**
 I've never registered from here.

-**Change TL width from 600px to 700px, right sidebar width from 350px to 250px**
+**Change TL width from 600px to 700px, right sidebar width from 350px to 250px, and reply sidebar width during image enlargement from 350px to 550px**
 The sidebar doesn't need this much width.
 Even this is too big.

 Fixed other minor CSS elements